Acly/hdrv/README.md

 On x86 Windows installations the project must be compiled as x86 target and vice versa for x64 Windows installations to be compatible.

 You can use the buttons in the UI to (un)install the thumbnail handler.
-Note that you should not move/delete the `hdrv_thumbnails.dll` without uninstalling it beforehand.
+Note that you should not move/delete the `thumbnails.dll` without uninstalling it beforehand.

 To register the extension manually use an **elevated shell** and type:
 ```
-regsvr32 hdrv_thumbnails.dll
+regsvr32 thumbnails.dll
 ```
 Removing the extension works by adding `/u` to the command:
 ```
-regsvr32 /u hdrv_thumbnails.dll
+regsvr32 /u thumbnails.dll
 ```

 ## TODO

 * Show more stats (average / maximum / minimum color)
 * More options for tone mapping
-* EXR: support tiled images